levey/AwesomeMenu/README.md

 * define the ROTATEANGLE to set the rotate angle.

+* define the MENUANGLE to set the whole menu angle.

-* define the ENDRADIUS to set the distance between the "Add" button and Menu Items
+* define the ENDRADIUS to set the distance between the "Add" button and Menu Items.

 * define the NEARRADIUS and FARRADIUS to adjust the bounce animation.